In this article, learn how to add a free solution for mailing list subscription forms to your WordPress website.

 Regardless, whether you’re sending 100 emails per day or 3000 emails per month the math doesn’t add up when your mailing list is maxed out and you’re sending daily mailings.

 For total transparency, I haven’t tested AWeber recently so I’m not sure if they force branding when you’re using the free version, but I do know you’re limited to a single mailing list and we’ve already touched on the subscribers vs emails number issue.
 On top of that, I’m always always always concerned about allowing 3rd-party service providers to maintain ownership of your own mailing lists.

 For these reasons, I’m out.

 I’m only going to cover Constant Contact because I mentioned it as being a top-of-mind email marketing solution for small businesses.
 Over the years, I’ve worked with several clients who were already using it and therefore I’m familiar with it.
 Constant Contact is an easy to use service that works great for a lot of small businesses managing large, growing, multi-segmented mailing lists — but it’s not free, so it doesn’t really qualify as a solution for my list.

 And speaking from experience, if you’re going to pay for an email marketing solution I believe there are better choices that offer more flexibility, as well as affordability.
 That said, CC’s still a solid service with excellent customer support, so don’t write it off if you’re in the market.

-The Best Free Email Marketing Newsletter Subscription Form Solution for WordPress Websites
+My Preferred Free Newsletter Subscription Form for WordPress

 Say hello to MailPoet.